edisramic/X-ttt/react_ws_src/README.md

 ## Changes

-- Node v6.17.1 for compatibility reasons
+- Node v6.17.1 for compatibility reasons.
+This version was released around the same time the repository had various commits.
+Higher versions of Node may work, however this version allowed me to refrain from using --force commands when updating packages.
+In a production environment, I would update all the packages to relevant secure versions, as a lot of these are redundant and deprecated.

-- Downgraded node-sass to v4.0.0 for compatibility
+- Downgraded node-sass to v4.0.0 for compatibility.
 - Clean up console errors
+- Added ARIA labels and some keyboard functionality for visually impaired users.
+Tested with MacOS VoiceOver.